Adam Karabec

-Adam Karabec (born 2 July 2003) is a Czech professional footballer who plays as an attacking midfielder or winger for club Lyon, on loan from Sparta Prague, and the Czech Republic national team.
+Adam Karabec (born 2 July 2003) is a Czech professional footballer who plays as an attacking midfielder or winger for Czech First League club Sparta Prague and the Czech Republic national team.
 He was included in The Guardians "Next Generation" list for 2020.

 Club career

 After a long spell in the youth academy of Bohemians 1905, which he had joined at the age of six, in 2016 Karabec gained a move to fellow Prague-based club Sparta Prague and began making it through the Letenštís youth teams.
 By the beginning of the 2019–20 season, Karabec was already a member of Sparta's under-19 squad, despite being only sixteen.
 In July 2019, he was named "Player of the Tournament" in the CEE Cup.
 By September 2019, he had also begun to play for the reserve team in their regional group of the national third division.

 It took less than five months to the midfielder to impress the then head coach Václav Jílek and gain a call-up to join the first team.
 Karabec subsequently made his professional debut on 23 February 2020, coming on as a replacement for David Moberg Karlsson at the 88th minute of his side's 1–0 loss against Sigma Olomuc.
 After collecting other three appearances as a substitute and scoring his first goal in a 4–1 win against Karviná, he also made his first start on 10 June 2020, as he featured in Sparta's 2–0 win against Opava and was replaced by Georges Mandjeck at the 76th minute.

 On 4 July 2024, Karabec joined German 2.
 Bundesliga club Hamburger SV on a loan with option to make the move permanent.
 On 12 August 2025, he joined club Lyon on a one-year loan deal with an option to make transfer permanent.
 Later that month, on 23 August, he scored his first goal in a 3–0 victory over Metz.

+On 28 August 2026, he became Sparta's captain, replacing Lukáš Haraslín who left to Saudi Arabia.